 The mean terminal half-life (t½) for enzalutamide in patients after a single oral dose is 5.8 days (range 2.8 to 10.2 days).
 Following a single 160 mg oral dose of enzalutamide in healthy volunteers, the mean terminal t½ for N-desmethyl enzalutamide is approximately 7.8 to 8.6 days.

-Race: The majority of patients in the randomized clinical trial were Caucasian ( > 92%).
+The majority of XTANDI-treated patients in the randomized clinical trials were Caucasian (85%).
+Based on pharmacokinetic data from a study in Japanese patients with prostate cancer, there were no clinically relevant differences in exposure between Japanese and Caucasians.
 There are insufficient data to evaluate potential differences in the pharmacokinetics of enzalutamide in other races.

 In a drug-drug interaction trial in healthy volunteers, a single 160 mg oral dose of XTANDI was administered alone or after multiple oral doses of itraconazole (strong CYP3A4 inhibitor).
 Itraconazole increased the AUC0-inf of enzalutamide plus N-desmethyl enzalutamide by 1.3-fold with no effect on Cmax.
 The results are summarized in Figure 1 [see DOSAGE AND ADMINISTRATION and DRUG INTERACTIONS].